auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 A later linguist and philosopher, Friedrich Nietzsche, [cast doubt on the _cogito_ claim](https://en.wikipedia.org/wiki/Cogito,_ergo_sum#Use_of_%22I%22).
 Consider the statement 'it is raining.'
 What is the 'it' which is raining?
 Is 'it' the clouds?
 In language, subjects are inferred.
 Rain and rain drops spontaneously appear from the aggregation of water molecules floating freely in the air.
 The water molecules transform from vapor to liquid.
 There is no subject that causes or creates the rain, but we speak about an implied subject which does not exist.
 Analogously, perhaps there is no 'I' in _I think therefore I am_; perhaps there is only thinking like there is only raining.

-Thus we arrive at the only claim beyond doubt, the only statement we can be certain of: we are at least **a momentary blip of consciousness**.
+Thus we arrive at the only claim beyond doubt, the only statement we can be certain of: this experience is at least **a momentary blip of consciousness**.

 How can we be sure our mind didn't form similar to how a single raindrop forms, aggregating based on random chance?
 There is some theoretical backing to these ideas of blips of consciousness.